20 Tips and Tools for Starting a WordPress eCommerce Store

 You can localize your website and add payment gateways per requirements.
 Also, you can extend it using extensions to supercharge your online store.

 ConvertKit is an email marketing solution that works with WordPress.
-It helps you to customize and embed forms on your e-commerce website for turning your readers into loyal subscribers.
+It helps you to customize and embed forms on your e-commerce website to turn your readers into loyal subscribers.
 But, that’s just the start!

 You can organize the subscribers using segments and tags.
 Then, you can send personalized emails to them, and also integrate it with other tools.

-HubSpot is a popular customer relationship management solution.
+HubSpot is a popular Customer Relationship Management (CRM) solution.
 HubSpot for WordPress brings its power to your e-commerce store.
 Its plugin helps you to grow your business by improving marketing, sales, and services.